 At just 23 years old, Mahomes joined Peyton Manning as the only quarterbacks in NFL history to eclipse 5,000 passing yards and 50 touchdown passes that year.
 Mahomes was named NFL MVP, and the following season, he guided Kansas City to Super Bowl LIV in a showdown against Jimmy Garoppolo and the San Francisco 49ers.
 Mahomes is a walking highlight-reel, but one wild moment from his MVP season didn’t even happen during the game.

-Prior to last year’s on Monday Night Football game against the Denver Broncos, Mahomes made a jaw-dropping throw that only added to his legend.
+Prior to a Monday Night Football game against the Denver Broncos, Mahomes made a jaw-dropping throw that only added to his legend.

-When Mahomes lets this thing go, it takes off into the Denver sky and looks like something straight out of a video game that couldn’t possibly happen in real life.
+When Mahomes let this thing go, it took off into the Denver sky and looked like something straight out of a video game that couldn’t possibly happen in real life.
+Then again, this is Patrick Mahomes.

 Patrick Mahomes 90-Yard Throw